matusnovak/prometheus-smartctl/README.md

 ![build](https://github.com/matusnovak/prometheus-smartctl/workflows/build/badge.svg)

 This is a simple exporter for the [Prometheus metrics](https://prometheus.io/) using [smartctl](https://www.smartmontools.org/).
 The script `smartprom.py` also comes with `smartprom.service` so that you can run this script in the background on your Linux OS via `systemctl`.
 The script will use port `9902`, you can change it by changing it directly in the script.
-This does not export **all** of the S.M.A.R.T data, only the ones I have been able to harvest from a Seagate Barracuda hard drive.
+This script exports all of the data available from the smartctl.

 Docker image here: <https://hub.docker.com/r/matusnovak/prometheus-smartctl>

 ## Install

+_Note: You don't have to do this if you use the Docker image._

 1. Copy the `smartprom.service` file into `/etc/systemd/system` folder.
 2. Copy the `smartprom.py` file anywhere into your system.